12 High Dividend ETFs

 Exchange-traded funds — ETFs — continue gaining popularity because they combine favorable characteristics of stocks and mutual funds in addition to many offering high dividend yields for income-seeking investors.

 ETF shares offer the convenience of trading easily like high dividend stocks on various exchanges and also have additional advantages, such as liquidity and tax efficiency.
-Alternatively, ETFs also offer easy diversification generally associated with mutual funds.
-Therefore, ETFs provide easy and convenient ways to invest in equities that offer simple and inexpensive opportunities for investors to diversify their portfolios.
+Additionally, ETFs offer the easy diversification generally associated with mutual funds, providing easy and convenient ways to invest in equities that offer simple and inexpensive opportunities for investors to diversify their portfolios.

 While offering a similar level of diversification as mutual funds, ETFs allow investors to trade shares throughout the day like stocks, which is not possible with mutual funds.
 Many ETFs achieve diversification by tracking well-known market indices, such as the Dow Jones Industrials Index or the S&P 500 Index.

 Investors could achieve higher yields by investing in individual equities.
 However, this approach also exposes investors to higher level of risk.
 Therefore, investing in dividend-paying ETFs minimizes total exposure by spreading risk across all the holdings in the fund.

 ETFs can range from just a few to hundreds and thousands of individual equities.
-Additionally, while all dividend-focused ETFs can hold all dividend-paying equities, other ETFs hold a combination of equites where some pay dividends and some equites do not pay any dividend distributions.
+Additionally, while all dividend-focused ETFs can hold all dividend-paying equities, other ETFs hold a combination of equites where some pay dividends and some equites do not..

-Compared to stocks, bonds and mutual funds on other investment vehicles, ETFs are relatively new.
+Compared to stocks, bonds, mutual funds and other investment vehicles, ETFs are relatively new.
 Mutual funds outnumbered ETFs more than 11,000-to-one when ETFs emerged in the late 1990s.
 However, while the total number of mutual funds increased approximately 20% over the past two decades, the number of ETFs increased nearly 65-fold in the same time frame.
 While mutual funds still outnumber ETFs, the margin is only approximately three-to-one and closing.

 With more than 6,500 ETFs globally and more than 2,000 just in the United States, investors have a wide selection from which to choose and find funds best suited for their specific portfolio goals and strategies.
 The simplest way to choose ETFs for this list would be to just select top dozen funds sorted by high dividend yields.